 You will have single rooms in university residence halls and can do your own cooking or eat in university cafeterias.

-To learn about eligibility requirements, academic offerings, and the academic calendar; click here:
+Students will take German classes at the appropriate level.
+To learn about eligibility requirements and the academic calendar; click here: Academics - Marburg

-Below you will find more information on program costs: Spring 2014
+Below you will find more information on program costs: Marburg Spring 2017

 Sara Nemec, a UW-Eau Claire graduate in German and print journalism, studied at the University of Marburg in 2009.
 Check out her blog for information and photos of the city: http://uwec-marburg.blogspot.com/